The Women's Amateur Championship: Inter-war period

+Post-World War II

 The championship resumed at Hunstanton in 1946 but was not played until late in the year, finishing in early October.
 It was won by Jean Hetherington who beat Philomena Garvey in a close final.
 The 1947 event was held in June and was won by Babe Zaharias, the first American winner.
 There was an all-American semi-final in 1948 with Louise Suggs beating Dorothy Kielty and winning the title the following day.

 Frances Stephens won in 1949, beating Garvey in the semi-finals and another Irish woman, Clarrie Reddan, in the final.
 Stephens reached four finals in six years from 1949 to 1954, winning again in 1954 but losing in 1951 and 1952.
 The Vicomtesse de St Sauveur, Lally Segard, won in 1950 beating Jessie Valentine, the 1937 champion, in the final.
 1950 also saw the first Australian semi-finalist, Judith Percy.

 The 1951 championship was won by Kitty MacCann, the first Irish winner since 1907, while Moira Paterson won in 1952.
 Garvey reached the final again in 1953 but lost to the Canadian Marlene Stewart.
 Stewart reached the semi-finals the following year, 1954, but lost to Stephens at the 22nd hole.
 Stephens went on to win the title.

 Jessie Valentine won for the second time in 1955, 18 years after her first success, beating Barbara Romack in the final.
 There were three American semi-finalists in 1956, and all-American final, with Wiffi Smith beating Mary Patton Janssen.
 Philomena Garvey beat Valentine in the 1957 final, having twice lost in the final previously.
 Valentine reached the final again in 1958, her third appearance in four years, and won the title for the third time.
 Elizabeth Price won in 1959, having previously lost two finals.